Getting Started In Craft Services Pt. 2: Qualifications

 All you need besides an interest in food service, entertainment, and the information found on this blog is: Stamina, Patience, and Flexibility!

 Working in film, television, and video production requires the ability to work long, arduous workdays.
 By long I’m talking about 12 – 16 hours daily up to six days a week.
 Whew!
 You’ll need to be mentally and physically fit to handle that kind of workload.

-You’ll also need the toughness to be able to work in adverse weather conditions.
+A craft services provider also needs the mental and physical toughness to be able to work in adverse weather conditions.
 Productions rarely stop work for the unkind acts of Mother Nature.
 In other words, be prepared to work in snow, rain, wind, cold, and the scorching heat of summer.